-Home Health Visit Limitations Home health visits are limited to a maximum of three intermittent visits per day for non-pregnant adults age 21 and older.
+Home Health Visit Limitations

+Home health visits are limited to a maximum of three intermittent visits per day for non-pregnant adults age 21 and older.
 The visits can be any combination of licensed nurse and home health aide visits.

 The minimum length of time between home health visits provided to a recipient on the same day must be at least one hour.

-Prior Authorization of Services All home health services must be prior authorized by the QIO prior to the delivery of services.
+Prior Authorization of Services

+All home health services must be prior authorized by the QIO prior to the delivery of services.
 Home health services are authorized by the QIO if the services are determined to be medically necessary.

-Place of Service Exclusions Medicaid does not reimburse for home health services provided in any of the following locations: Hospitals Nursing facilities Intermediate care facilities for the developmentally disabled (ICF/DD). (see exceptions for ICF/DDs in 42 CFR 483, Subpart I) Day care centers for children or adults Prescribed pediatric extended care centers (PPEC)
+Place of Service Exclusions

+Medicaid does not reimburse for home health services provided in any of the following locations:

+- Hospitals

+- Nursing facilities

+- Intermediate care facility for individuals with intellectual disabilities (ICF/IID) (see exceptions for ICF/IIDs in 42 CFR 483, Subpart I)

+- Day care centers for children or adults

+- Prescribed pediatric extended care centers (PPEC)